PixarV/terraform-provider-r4/docs/resources/lb_target_group.md

 * `healthy_threshold` - (Optional, Editable) Number of consecutive successful health checks after which the target status changes to healthy.
     * _Valid values:_ From 2 to 10
     * _Constraints:_ For TCP and UDP target groups, `healthy_threshold` and `unhealthy_threshold` must be the same
-* `interval` - (Optional, Editable) The amount of time, in seconds, between health checks on an individual target.
+* `interval` - (Optional, Editable) The amount of time in seconds between health checks on an individual target.
     * _Valid values:_ From 5 to 300
     * _Default value:_ 30
 * `port` - (Optional, Editable) The port used to perform health checks on targets.